AOrobator/HelloAndroid/lesson16/Lesson16_ContentProviders.md

   providers produces runtime dependencies that most users down't want to deal with.

 ## Using ContentProviders

+The MediaStore is one example of a built-in ContentProvider on Android.
+You can think of it as a SQL database that provides access to the music, video, and pictures on the device.
+The MediaStore is not without its problems though.
+It is unable to access many formats of audio such as WMA and APE.
+The following steps show how to query the MediaStore:

+Note: The following code won't work on Android Q as the READ/WRITE external storage permissions are going away in favor of scoped storage access.

 1. Set the proper permission in the AndroidManifest.xml and request the permission using `ContextCompat.checkSelfPermission` see: <https://developer.android.com/reference/android/Manifest.permission> and <https://developer.android.com/training/permissions/requesting>